Fundamental Law of Hungary: Overview

 Described as socially, fiscally, and traditionally conservative, the constitution initiates a number of changes.
 In an effort to push the public debt below 50% of gross domestic product (from above 80% at the time of adoption), the powers of the Constitutional Court on budget and tax matters are restricted until debt falls below 50%.
 The President is allowed to dissolve Parliament if a budget is not approved, and only companies with transparent activities and ownership structures are allowed to bid for government contracts.
 The powers of the head of the Hungarian National Bank are also limited, and the modification of tax and pension laws requires a two-thirds majority.
 The life of a fetus is protected from the moment of conception, and although the move is seen as opening the possibility for a future ban or restrictions on abortion, existing laws were unaffected.
 Same-sex couples may legally register their partnerships, but marriage is defined as being between one man and one woman.
 A ban on discrimination does not mention age or sexual orientation, and the constitution allows life imprisonment for violent crimes without the possibility of parole.

-The constitution lowers judges' mandatory retirement age from 70 to the general retirement age, which was 62 at the time of adoption and is set to rise to 65 by 2022.
+The constitution lowers judges' mandatory retirement age from 70 to the general retirement age, which was 62 at the time of adoption and was set to rise to 65 by 2022.
 The provision also covers prosecutors but exempts the Prosecutor General and the head of Hungary's highest court, the Curia.
 The country's name is changed from "Hungarian Republic" to "Hungary" but the country remains a republic.
 The preamble of the constitution asserts the constitution's role as the basis of Hungary's legal order, and contains references to the Holy Crown, God, Christianity, the fatherland and traditional family values.
 Laws affecting areas such as family policy, the pension system and taxation can be altered only through special legislation (cardinal acts) passed by a two-thirds majority of Parliament and are not subject to constitutional review.

-Critics have clamied that the 2011 Constitution was adopted without sufficient input from the opposition and society at large, that it curtails and politicizes previously independent institutions, and designed to enshrie the rule of the Fidesz government.
-The lowring of judges' mandatory retirement age had allowed the government to appoint hundrends of new judges accross Hungary's judicial system.
-Its preamble was criticized for including ethnic elements in the identity of Hungarians, which excludes Hungarian citizens of minority ethnic descent.
+Gábor Halmai and Zoltán Szente, researchers of comparative constitutional law, claimed that the constitution was adopted without sufficient input from the opposition and society at large, that it curtails and politicizes previously independent institutions, and that it is designed to enshrine the rule of the Fidesz government.
+The lowering of judges' mandatory retirement age allowed the government to appoint hundreds of new judges across the judicial system.
+Zsolt Körtvélyesi, another expert on comparative constitutional law, criticized its preamble for including ethnic elements in the identity of Hungarians, thereby leaving Hungarian citizens belonging to ethnic minorities in an ambiguous position.